SuryaKrishna02/maya-dataset-creation/prompt-engineering/README.md

 # Translation Evaluation Pipeline

+## Special Setup Instructions
 > Note: This was ported over from a previous repository and `prompt-engineering` was the root directory of the project.
-So when calling functions in the command line, please `cd` into the `prompt-engineering` directory first.
+- Create a `.venv` virtual environment in the root directory `maya-dataset-creation` by running `python -m venv .venv`.
+- Install the dependencies by running `pip install -r requirements.txt`.
+- Install prompt-engineering-specific dependencies by running `pip install -r prompt-engineering/requirements.txt`.
+- Activate the virtual environment by running `source .venv/bin/activate`.
+- Then, you must `cd` into the `prompt-engineering` directory before running the command line arguments listed in this README.
 <!--
 > :warning: This pipeline is currently in development and has not been tested yet. -->